 The Honors Program was developed to provide intellectual challenge and stimulation for academically superior students who are strongly motivated towards academic success; to provide opportunities for independent scholarship, research, and creative endeavors by academically gifted students; and to provide a public forum for the presentation of scholarly and creative work by students.

-Any qualified current student or transfer student who has completed 39 or fewer credit hours OR who will be a full-time student at Alderson-Broaddus College for at least six more semesters may apply for admission to the Honors Program.
+Other Students: Any qualified current student or transfer student who has completed 39 or fewer credit hours OR who will be a full-time student at Alderson Broaddus University for at least six more semesters may apply for admission to the Honors Program.

 In order to be designated an Honors Program graduate, a student in the Honors Program must complete three interdisciplinary Honors courses as well as design and carry out an independent research project during the junior or senior year.